Tree of Life Lutheran Bible Camp

 Camp mailing address for letters to your child is Capital Mountain Christian Camp, 2550 East Weimar Cross Road, PO Box 1118, Weimar, CA 95736.
 Please do not mail registration forms to this address!
 Tree of Life is not affiliated with Capital Mountain; we only rent their facilities for one week each year.

 Staff includes the camp director, Bible instructors, counselors, activities director, handicrafts director and assistants.
 Counselors are adult members of our congregations who supervise up to ten campers each.
 Nurse and lifeguard are provided.
-All campers and staff are covered by accident insurance.

 All medications coming to camp must be kept and administered by the camp nurse.
 Label medication with the camper's name and exact instructions.
 Please check your child for head lice before camp.